kurmanka/db-browse/README.md

 db_browse
 =========

-Application connects to the databases (db type - MySql, PostgreSQL).
+application connects to the databases (db type - MySql, PostgreSQL).
 Lets you view a list of all tables, their fields, indexes and status.